THE BLACK HOOD – Radio Show

 BARBARA: (laughs) You sound just like my father!
 I’m not complaining, Sergeant — but it is disconcerting to have someone break into your apartment and practically scare the wits out of you.

 MCGINTY: Oh, yeah?
-You don’t scare too easy.
+You don’t scare too easily.
 So he didn’t take anything, did he?

 BARBARA: Oh, luckily the… I mean, luckily Kip came just in time — you see I was talking to him on the phone when the door buzzer rang.